bones-codes/the_colonel/README.md

 ## The Colonel Rootkit
-Colonel is an experimental linux kernel module (rootkit).
-Remote communication is handled through IRC.
-The rootkit is able to hide processes, files, grant root privileges and activate key logging.
+Colonel is an experimental linux kernel module (rootkit) with an integrated keylogger.
+Remote communication is handled through the included IRC bot.
+The rootkit is able to:
+* activate key logging
+* grant root privileges
+* hide files
+* hide processess

 ## Installation
 The Colonel should only be run in a virtual machine.
 Keylogging is not available on Vagrant.